 If you or a loved one is wrestling with benzo abuse, call 877.920.6583 to learn more about our benzo rehab and other addiction treatment programs in Boston.

 How Do Benzodiazepines Cause Addiction?

 When used according to the prescription provided by a doctor, some people are able to avoid developing an addiction to benzos.
-However, over time, this can change, especially if your tolerance increases rapidly.
+However, this can change over time, especially if your tolerance increases rapidly.

 This can lead to symptoms of benzo addiction.
 Symptoms include the following: